 The cold and wet weather would most likely cause problems harvesting the crops, for this will either cause either waterlogged or frozen before it is harvested.

 It would be best to water your potato plant as much as 2-3 inches of water per week, at least not making it thoroughly dried out.
 Potatoes need to be moistened up to 8 to 10 inches underground to fully grow to their best maturity.
 Ensure not to drown it for two weeks after planting it in the ground.
 It would be best to water it 4-5 days during its first week for the vines to spread to their full potential.

 After 6 to 8 weeks after planting, you can start watering them every day or two since this is where the new potatoes are made underground.
 By doing this, you can yield bigger and even potatoes.

 The watering of potatoes may vary on the type of space you are planting them on.
 Planting your potatoes in a garden makes a difference, unlike planting them in a container.

 It should be well moistened and not saturated, for it will rot the crop.
 You should aim for 1 to 2 inches of water each week.
-You can have either a manual watering or the rain.
-In warm areas and with less rain, you can have 2 or 3 days a week with half an inch of water to keep the soil moistened without damaging the roots underground. ki
+You can have either manual watering or rain.
+Warm areas with less rainfall can have 2 or 3 days a week with half an inch of water to moisten the soil without damaging the roots underground. ki

 Beginner gardener, there are some basic tips on growing potatoes that will help you get the best results from your potato plants.